-Growing up in a small midwestern town, where sex was had in the country because your parents were always home, both places became our bedrooms.
+Growing up in a small midwestern town, where sex was had in the country because your parents were always home, both the woods cemeteries became our bedrooms.
 There’s a clear difference between rutting in the forest and in a graveyard, but in both there’s a striking similarity.
 You get the feeling you’re not alone, you’re being watched and not by anything human.
-So I think a lot of people of my generation probably idealize in our memories some of our earliest sexual explorations, because of that.
-And because we were still of a generation who could believe that there really was something amongst those tombstones in the dark.
+So I think a lot of people of my generation probably idealize the memories of some of our earliest sexual explorations, because of that.
+We were still of a generation who could believe that there really was something amongst those tombstones in the dark.

 So it was about 20 years ago and I’m in a pub on the edge of Ireland.
-Nothing to the east of us but ocean, a small village – Teelin – not much but a post office, a few B&Bs and this pub.
+Nothing to the west of us but ocean, staying in a small village – Teelin – not much more than a post office, a few B&Bs and this pub.
 No food in the village, I’d subsisted for the entire day and much of the night on Guinness, Jameson and crisps.
 There was a lot of fiddle music, a lot of storytelling and as the night fell and the music kept going, the pub filled up.

 I was married at the time, she was at the table and I got up for the loo.
 Blocking my way was a tiny blonde lady who just looked like trouble.
 I believe I said “pardon me” and she stepped out of the way, said something I didn’t quite catch and I smiled and went in to do my business.

 When I came back out we smiled at each other and I went back to my wife.
 She followed and asked who this woman was.
-I said my wife, and this seemed to be the wrong answer.
+I said my wife.
+This seemed to be the wrong answer.

 Before I had a chance to thank him she was back and the crowd cleared out of her way as she dramatically raised her arms up and her hands over head and brought the wrath of some unknown gods down on me.
 She was likely speaking Gaelic, I didn’t understand a word of it, but I knew something was about to happen, something life changing.
-All those memories came rushing back all at once and time stood still.
+All those memories of bare feet in the woods came rushing back all at once and time stood still.

 I half expected to turn into a frog to be honest.
 I have to say, the experience felt authentic.
 Especially her piercing screams and curses as she was drug out and the proprietor apologized and tried to make sure I was okay.

 The funny thing is, she was right.
-I didn’t say anything, look at her any particular way, but in my thoughts yeah.
+I didn’t say anything, look at her any particular way, but in my thoughts … yeah.
 If she had just grabbed my hand and drug me outside to the rocky beach I would have been lost.
-And within a couple years, that marriage was over.
+The marriage was never the same again.